top of page

 4. Data Interpretation:

-• The processed data is visualised as deformation maps or time-series graphs, with colour gradients showing the magnitude and direction of movement.
+• The system displays the processed data as deformation maps or time-series graphs.
+Colour gradients display the size and direction of movement.

 diagram of how SAR satellites collect data